ryanmwakio/notesapp/README.md

-A simple note command line app built with Node js
+A simple note command line tool built with Node js